Oracle Recovery Appliance (RA) Software 23.1 Release – Part 1

 Earlier this month, Oracle announced the General Availability of the latest software release (23.1) of its flagship Database backup and recovery solution, the Zero Data Loss Recovery Appliance (RA for short).
 Rather than going through the key new features, I wanted to offer a commentary on some of those features that caught my attention in the first part of the release announcement.
 I recommend that you read the RA Product Management team’s Part 1 Blog on the release announcement for the features discussed below, or see the technical documentation in the latest Recovery Appliance Administrator’s Guide.

 Arguably, the most high-profile feature is the introduction of the Space-Efficient Encrypted Backups.
 I have recently done quite a bit of research into compliance and the role of cyber security, and it won’t surprise anyone that effective data encryption is one of the most highly effective barriers against external malicious attacks; encrypted backups are useless for exfiltration purposes.
 However, using encryption to scramble data has also the less desirable side effect of reducing the effectiveness of data compression to reduce the storage footprint of data, with the ever-increasing size of data volumes, not an insignificant drawback.
 It is, therefore, a very welcome development to see data encryption being given prominence in the improvement of operational efficiency of the RA.
-In a nutshell, the RA and Oracle Database development teams have collaborated to provide an out-of-the-box mechanism to (decrypt,) compress and encrypt backup data.
-This works for both unencrypted or Transparent Data Encryption (TDE) encrypted databases and produces data in a format that allows the RA to operate as normal.
-The key benefits of this approach are:

 • Encrypted backup data on the RA is stored much more space efficiently (estimated to be reducing the storage footprint of the data by a factor of 3).